josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/⚖️_consent_and_purpose_limitation_failure_in_ml_rnd.md

 ---

-## Why “research exemption” is often misapplied
+## 🧾 Why “Research Exemption” Is Often Misapplied

 Organisations frequently invoke a vague notion of “research” to justify reuse.